laskdaf/docs/tx_lifecycle.md

 # Transaction Lifecycle

-We use `transaction` as a blanket term for anything that will change the current state of the state machine.
+We use `transaction` as a blanket term for any user messages that will change the current state of the state machine.
 Not all transactions are transfers of tokens, and each wraps multiple `Msgs` specified by the application developer.

 ## High Level Overview